abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![A bunch of balls, connected with each other with arrows](category_arrow.svg)

-Values are morphisms too
+### Values are morphisms too
----

 We said that category theory is all about arrows.
 Here, we seemingly turned away from this, and we started drawing values and internal diagrams again, as for examples the natural numbers type.

 ![The Natural numbers type: 0, 1, 2, 3 etc.](../06_type/nat_type_full_normal.svg)

 But there is no discrepancy.
 We said that in type theory, "the only values are the ones which are sources and targets of arrows".
-In the case of natural numbers, it is the $successor$ arrow, and the $zero$ arrow).
+In the case of natural numbers, it is the $successor$ arrow, and the $zero$ arrow.

 ![An internal diagram of the natural numbers type, one arrow pointing from the one-element set to value 0, one arrow, pointing from 0 to 1, one arrow pointing from 1 to 2  etc.](category_nat_internal.svg)